Honda Insight: History

 The 2010 Honda Insight was specifically designed to make hybrid technology more affordable to a wide range of buyers.
+As a result, Toyota cut the price of its third-generation Prius.
+Despite the Prius still being more expensive than the Insight, the Prius was much more successful in the United States, although the Insight did sell well in Japan.
+While the Insight had a fuel economy of 41 mpg, the Prius with its more advanced hybrid technology could manage 50 mpg, plus the Prius had more horsepower, seating room and trunk space.

 Departing from the first generation Insight's two-seat configuration, the 2010 Insight is a 5-passenger, 5-door dedicated hybrid vehicle that includes the fifth generation of Honda's Integrated Motor Assist (IMA) hybrid powertrain.

 The Insight was facelifted in 2010 in the United Kingdom and in 2011 for the 2012 model year in the United States, with updates to the suspension, styling and interior.
 There are revisions to the recoil rate of the springs, change of the rear camber angles and alterations to the rear suspension brace and adjusting mounts.
 As a result, Honda promised better ride, handling and stability.
 Interior changes include revisions to the dashboard, seat fabric, and some plastics.
 The air vents received a chrome surround and a silver garnish now adorns the door sills.

 In 2013, Honda of Japan offered for sale two Insights: base Insight and Insight Exclusive with a CR-Z engine with CVT transmission.
 The base Insight had the 1.3-liter LDA engine which was offered in 2010 Insight; the 1.5-liter LEA Engine was installed in the Insight Exclusive.
 The base Insight had the 1.3-liter LDA engine with two trim levels: G and L. The Insight Exclusive had the 1.5-liter LEA engine with two trim Levels: XG and XL.
 The 2013 Insight Exclusive received revised front bumper, side skirts, revised rear bumper lower valance and 16-inch alloy wheels with 185/55R16 V-rated tires.
 The XG trim level had 15-inch steel wheels or 15-inch alloy wheels with 185/60R15 H-rated tires.
 The 2014 Insight Exclusive received two trims levels of XL with level one receives 15-inch alloy wheels and different colors.
 XL level two receives 16-inch alloy wheels, fog lights, navigation, and different colors.
 The XG trim level received 15-inch steel wheels and different colors.
 The 1.5-liter LEA engine is same as the Honda CR-Z with 4 valves per cylinder and has slightly less gas mileage when compared to the 1.3-liter LDA engine.